-- less than 1% - (1) Applicable percentage ownership is based on 181,207,092 shares of common stock outstanding as of June 20, 2005.
+(1) Applicable percentage ownership is based on 180,336,204 shares of common stock outstanding as of May 2, 2005.
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Shares of common stock that are currently exercisable or exercisable within 60 days of June 20, 2005 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (2) Assumes that all securities registered will be sold and that all shares of common stock underlying the Periodic Equity Investment Agreement will be issued. - (3) Karen M. Graham serves as President of Wings Fund, Inc. In that capacity, she has voting and investment control over the shares owned by that entity.
+Shares of common stock that are currently exercisable or exercisable within 60 days of May 2, 2005 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.

+(2) Assumes that all securities registered will be sold and that all shares of common stock underlying the Periodic Equity Investment Agreement will be issued.